M7FAWZY/udacity-data-engineer-data-warehouse-Project-3/README.md

 ------Fact table: songplays :: records in event data associated with song plays i.e. records with page NextSong

 --with 4  Dimension tables:
------users, songs, artists, time.
+-----*users, songs, artists, time.
------users   :: users in the app
+-----*users   :: users in the app
------songs   :: songs in music database
+-----*songs   :: songs in music database
------artists :: artists in music database
+-----*artists :: artists in music database
------time    :: timestamps of records in songplays broken down into specific units
+-----*time    :: timestamps of records in songplays broken down into specific units

 *********************************************
 *********************************************